Breweries and distilleries can be infamous for their “snake pits,” the areas of the facility where transfer hoses can become a tangled mess.

 A valve bank is a true design solution that can efficiently replace a flow panel.
 This square or rectangular matrix can control the flow of a variety of liquids in a more compact and organized manner.
 Its smaller footprint conserves precious real estate in your cellar while reducing trip hazards.

 An automated system also reduces the risk for error by limiting human interaction with the interface itself.
-An operator opens and closes the bank from a computer in a separate room, and if something is going to happen that shouldn’t, automation can prevent it.
+An operator opens and closes the bank from a control room by choosing which recipe is required.
+Automation can prevent potential errors.
 An operator hooking up hoses and physically controlling a snake pit can only rely on his notes and knowledge of what pipes are connected to, but an automated valve bank is programmed for consistency.

 Managing the cost of an automated valve bank